Easy Homemade Tomato Paste

 - Heat olive oil in a deep skillet over medium heat, and add chopped tomatoes, salt, and any additional herbs or spices.

-- Place simmered tomatoes into a high speed blender (or a regular blender) and blend at high speed until fully pureed (including the skins and any seeds that didn’t get squeeze out).
+- Place simmered tomatoes into a blender and blend at high speed until fully pureed (including the skins and any seeds that didn't get squeeze out).

 - Bake the puree slowly, using a spatula to turn and mix the puree periodically during cooking.
 As the water evaporates, you'll notice that the edges of the puree will start to darken; look for this darkening as a sign that it's time to mix the puree and spread it out evenly over the baking sheet again as it thickens.

 - It can take anywhere from 3 to 4 hours for tomato paste to cook fully (oven temperatures can vary).
-Look to the edges of your paste as a sign; if the edges seem to be burning instead of browning, turn your oven down by 50 degrees.
+If you notice that the edges seem to be burning instead of browning, turn your oven down by 50 degrees.
 (NOTE: Using a smaller baking pan will result in a deeper layer of tomato with less surface area available for evaporation; your cooking time will increase significantly!)

-- Store your tomato paste in the refrigerator for a month or more in a sealed container; cover your tomato paste with a layer of olive oil to increase its keeping qualities.
-You can also freeze tomato paste in individual small containers for six months (take out what you need and let thaw in your refrigerator).
+- Store the tomato paste in the refrigerator for several weeks in a sealed container; cover your tomato paste with a layer of olive oil to increase its keeping qualities.
+You can also freeze tomato paste in individual small containers for six months (take out what you need and let thaw in the refrigerator).